Animal Services

 Dangerous Dogs

 Provincial Offences Officers have authority to designate a dog as dangerous, and require the dog’s owner to comply with requirements as set out in a Dangerous Dog Notice to ensure the dog does not pose a risk to the community.
-A dangerous dog means a dog that, in the absence of any mitigating factor, has bitten a person or domestic animal.
+A dangerous dog means a dog that, in the absence of any mitigating factor, has bitten or attacked a person or domestic animal.
+A dog may also be designated as dangerous if they display menacing behaviour which includes snapping, snarling or chasing.

 Dangerous Dog Notice appeal hearings are conducted by the City’s appointed Hearing Officer, and in accordance with the Statutory Powers and Procedures Act.
 Upon review of the Dangerous Dog Notice, the Hearing Officer may confirm, amend or rescind the requirements set out in the Notice.
 Should the Dangerous Dog Notice be rescinded in its entirety, the Dangerous Dog Hearing Review fee will be refunded.